xtaran/ratpoison-desktop/README.md

 ### Advancing to Awesome

-Getting used with a fullscreen and tiling setup on the EeePC I more and more wanted something for my everyday ThinkPad T61, too.
+Getting used with a fullscreen and tiling setup on the EeePC I more and more wanted something for my everyday ThinkPad back then (a T61), too.
 But while ratpoison is really perfect for the small EeePC screen, it proved too clumsy for more complex window arrangements and multiple virtual desktops.

 So I looked through the other tiling window managers in Debian, trying out [i3](http://i3wm.org/) (3.x versions), scrotwm (nowadays called